Swifterhtmler/Chemistry-search-extension/README.md

-Simple exension for chemistry lessons
+Simple extension for chemistry lessons